Trial begins for former Idaho lawmaker accused of rape

-BOISE, Idaho (AP) — The trial for a former Idaho lawmaker accused of raping a 19-year-old legislative intern began Tuesday with attorneys asking potential jurors about their political leanings, their experience with sexual assault cases and whether they saw news stories about the case.
+BOISE, Idaho (AP) — The trial for a former Idaho lawmaker accused of raping a 19-year-old legislative intern began Tuesday with a prosecutor telling jurors the case was about power imbalances and the defense saying the sex was consensual.

+Aaron von Ehlinger was charged with rape and penetration with a foreign object, both felonies, last year after the young Statehouse staffer reported a sexual assault in March 2021.

+“This case is about power — power wielded in the wrong hands," Ada County Deputy Prosecuting Attorney Katelyn Farley told the jury.

-Von Ehlinger has pleaded not guilty to the charges, which carry maximum penalties of life in prison.
+Von Ehlinger, 38, has pleaded not guilty to the charges, which carry maximum penalties of life in prison.

 The Associated Press generally does not identify people who say they have been sexually assaulted, and has referred to the woman in this case as “Jane Doe” at her request.